 Amazon is known as a global tech giant.
 From delivery stations to voice assistants, Amazon Fresh to physical stores—not to mention millions of Amazon Web Services-hosted sites—there is no denying that Amazon has become a part of daily life for most Americans.

 But how many people work for Amazon and do all that work—and what do we know about their lives?
-Let’s dive into statistics about the Amazon workforce.
+Let’s dive into the latest statistics about the Amazon workforce for 2025.

 Top Ten Statistics (Editor's Picks)

-- Employees stayed with Amazon for 2.7 years on average
+- Employees stay with Amazon for 1.8 years on average, down from previous estimates of 2.7 years

 How Many Jobs has Amazon Created?